Mou1z/pyJection/README.md

 manager.runFunction = runFunction
 ```
 Every packet passes through this function.
-The packet can be modified, or additional packets can be injected before/after the current packet.
-Note that the length of the current packet must not be modified as it's not supported by the class yet.
+The packet can be modified, or additional packets can be injected after the current packet.
+Note that the length of the current packet must not be modified as it is currently not supported by the class.

 We call either `manager.injectAfter` or `packetStream.send`.
 This is because `injectAfter` has `packetStream.send` called inside it so using `send` twice would send a duplicate packet.
 In short, we don't use `packetStream.send()` when we have injected a packet, otherwise we have to.
 I know this can be improved, I continued to the C++ implementation of it so I'm currently not working on making this better.